RosettaCommons/demos/tutorials/scoring/README.md

 Now the PDB will be scored and the score will be displayed in a file `score.sc`(henceforth called the _score file_) in your current working directory.
 We will learn how to analyze and interpret this file in the next section. *To proceed on to the next step, remove `score.sc` by typing `rm score.sc`.
 Else, all energy scores of the structures scored here onwards will be appended to this file.*

-If an input PDB does not meet the exact specifications that Rosetta requires, eg. it has missing heavy atoms or unusual residues that Rosetta recognizes by default (unlike phosphates), Rosetta adds or changes atoms to satisfy the specifications.
+<a name="output_struc"></a>If an input PDB does not meet the exact specifications that Rosetta requires, eg. it has missing heavy atoms or unusual residues that Rosetta recognizes by default (unlike phosphates), Rosetta adds or changes atoms to satisfy the specifications.
 You can ask it to output the structure it actually scores by including the option `out:pdb`.
 In this example, we will score the PDB 1QYS taken directly from the Protein Data Bank:

     $> <path_to_Rosetta_directory>/main/source/bin/score_jd2.linuxgccrelease -in:file:s input_files/from_rcsb/1qys.pdb -out:pdb